abinit/abipy_book/abipy_book/flows.md

 Excellent, we managed to build our first AbiPy flow with inter-dependent tasks in just six lines of code (including the three calls to graphviz).
-Now let's assume we want to add a second Nscf calculation (`NscTask`) in which we change one of the input parameters e.g. the number of bands and that, for some reason, we really want to re-use the output WFK file produced by `w0_t1` to initialize the eigenvalue solver (obviously we still need a DEN file).
+Now let's assume we want to add a second Nscf calculation (`NscTask`) in which we change one of the input parameters e.g. the number of bands and that, for some reason, we really want to reuse the output WFK file produced by `w0_t1` to initialize the eigenvalue solver (obviously we still need a DEN file).
 How can we express this with AbiPy?